RareFormLabs/craft-inertia/README.md

 {{ inertia('Posts/Index', { posts: posts }) }}
 ```

-Note: templates are passed `element` variables automatically when a request is matched to an element.
+Note: templates are passed element variables (`entry` or `category`) automatically when the route is matched to either element type.
 If you want to pass the element as a prop automatically to your page component, set the `injectElementAsProp` configuration to `true`.

 ## Shared Data